rishavmittal/Computer-Vision/README.md

-# Deep-Learning
+# Computer Vision

 #### English:
 <p>
-  This folder contain codes about deep learning in Python, R and others programming languages.
+  This folder contain codes about Computer Vision in Python, R and others programming languages.
   All projects are described individuality in its folders.
 For any questions contact me by
   <a href="https://www.linkedin.com/in/lejoaoconte/" target="_blank">LinkedIn</a> or
   <a href="mailto:lejoaoconte@gmail.com">lejoaoconte@gmail.com</a>